- Aquatics

 - provide evidence your vehicle is self-contained, if asked by a council officer

-For campers who are not self-contained, Kāpiti has several holiday parks that offer a wide range of facilities. Ōtaki Forks also has facilities and allows non-self-contained freedom campers – visit the Department of Conservation website to read more about this campsite.
+For campers who are not self-contained, Kāpiti has three holiday parks that offer a wide range of facilities.
+Please note that Ōtaki Forks is closed until further notice.

-Responsible Camping is all about caring for our spectacular environment as much as we do.
-Responsible Campers leave no trace and help keep our communities and the natural environment free from pollution and waste.
+Sustainable camping (sometimes called freedom camping or responsible camping) is all about caring for our spectacular environment as much as we do.
+Sustainable campers leave no trace and help keep our communities and the natural environment free from pollution and waste.

 Locations

-The table and map below show Kāpiti freedom camping sites, what facilities are available at each one, and how long you are able to stay.
-The number of freedom camping vehicles welcome at each site ranges from one to six, on a first-come, first-served basis.
+The table and map below show Kāpiti sustainable camping sites, what facilities are available at each one, and how long you are able to stay.
+The number of sustainable camping vehicles welcome at each site ranges from one to six, on a first-come, first-served basis.

 Location | Sites available | How long can I stay? |